-District Attorney clears deputies in officer-involved shooting that resulted from February chase - Salisbury Post
+District Attorney clears deputies in shooting investigation from February chase - Salisbury Post

 Deputies returned fire as Coe fled into a wooded area.

-“In general, a law enforcement officer, or any other person, is justified in using deadly force if the officer or person reasonably believed that he or another person was in imminent danger of great bodily injury or death from the action of the person who is shot,” the District Attorney’s report stated.
+“In general, a law enforcement officer, or any other person, is justified in using deadly force if the officer or person reasonably believed that he or another person was in imminent danger of great bodily injury or death from the action of the person who is shot,” the district attorney’s report said.
 “It is lawful for an officer to take action before it is too late to repel a deadly attack.”

 Assisted by other law enforcement agencies, deputies established a perimeter around the area of West Ritchie Road and the I-85 ramp.
 As deputies issued commands to Coe in the woods, they heard a gunshot and found him with a .22 rifle in his hand and a single gunshot wound to his head.
 According to an autopsy, that self-inflicted gunshot wound caused his death, not a .40 caliber bullet found in his right upper back that was consistent with the bullets shot from one of the deputies’ firearms.

-The driver of the truck, 23-year old Devin Alexander Cornwell, was arrested without incident.
+The driver of the truck, 23-year-old Devin Alexander Cornwell, was arrested without incident.
 He later told investigators that he arrived at the residence to pick up Coe and that Coe brought a bag with a gun.
 Cornwell said Coe stated that he was going to kill himself after deputies started pursuing the truck.
 Cornwell remained in the truck while Coe fled into the woods while shooting at deputies.

 Cornwell was charged with felony fleeing to elude law enforcement as well as failure to appear.
 He was out of jail on bond for drug and weapons charges.